zebrunner/carina/docs/automation/web.md

 private ExtendedWebElement cellLink
 ```

-In code where these elements will be used, use the `format` function to format the locator and create an ExtendedWebElement based on it for later use:
+2) In code where these elements will be used, use the `format` method to format the locator and create an ExtendedWebElement based on it for later use:
 ```
 // a link that have the text "My link" link.format("My link")